 conflicts, taking into account the possible challenges posed by the different legal systems.
-The ICA strongly supports the continuation of the Malta Process as an additional process to develop and strengthen the ICA's knowledge and as a way in which to encourage the development of the necessary domestic structures.
+The ICA strongly supports the continuation of the Malta Process as an additional process to develop and strengthen the ICA's knowledge and as a way in which to encourage the development of

+the necessary domestic structures.

 Italy

 Jamaica

 Japan

 Latvia

 Lithuania No suggestions

+Mexico N/A

 Montenegro

+Netherlands The Netherlands supports the Malta Process.

 New Zealand

+Norway

 Panama no at the moment

 Peru

 Poland n/a

 Portugal none

 Singapore

 Slovakia

 South Africa

 Spain

 Switzerland -

 Türkiye

 Ukraine

 United Kingdom (England and Wales)

 United Kingdom (Northern Ireland) N/A

-United Kingdom (Scotland)
+United Kingdom

+(Scotland) If it is to continue the United Otates have a that the Malta Day

-United States of America If it is to continue, the United States hopes that the Malta Process focuses on encouraging new countries to become party to the conventions.
+United States of America If it is to continue, the United States hopes that the Malta Process focuses on encouraging new countries to become party to the

+America conventions.

 Uruguay

 Venezuela